t12t/t12t-meetup-checklist/README.md

 * Organizers should be at the door welcoming early attendees
 * Check that food and drinks are in place
-* Make sure there are water available for the person speaking
+* Make sure there is water available for the person speaking

 ## During meetup 🥤🚪